Part of Integration process overview

 2.2 Get access to our test environment

-You will already have had experience of our sandbox environment.
+You may already have had experience of our sandbox environment.

-This step will introduce you to the INT environment.
+This step will provide you with access to the INT environment.
 It provides a more realistic setting for testing than is possible in a sandbox, including authorisation, release and assurance testing.

 2.21 Integration testing